FIR (Fast Incident Response)

 Categories

-This tool is categorized as a digital forensics tool, incident response management tool, incident response tool, and IOC tool.
+This tool is categorized as a IOC tool, digital forensics tool, incident response management tool, and incident response tool.